hackbinghamton/hackbinghamton.github.io/_posts/workshops/2014-01-30-welcome-to-hackbu.md

 layout: notes

 title: Welcome to HackBU
 description: Learn about HackBU and the topics we will cover.
-We'll expalin the difference between HTML, CSS, JavaScript, Ruby, and front-end vs. back-end development with an interactive demo.
+We'll explain the difference between HTML, CSS, JavaScript, Ruby, and front-end vs. back-end development with an interactive demo.
 time: Jan.
 30 at 8 p.m.
 location: LH 14
 semester: Spring